couchbaselabs/couchbase-ami/README.md

     make SSH_KEY=john-key2 instance-clean
     make SSH_KEY=john-key2 instance-update

-Reboot the instance from AWS UI to get the updated instance

-Then, go to the next step...

-    make SSH_KEY=steveyen-key2 step1

 The previous might fail due to SSH issues.
 Have patience, wait and try again a few time, as the instance requires time to come online.

+Reboot the instance from AWS UI to get the updated instance

 Then, go to the next step, etc...